 The preparation and cooking process is pretty simple.
 Here are some important steps to follow:

 First, you need to press out as much liquid as possible from any crab meat.

-In a medium-size bowl, combine all ingredients throughly and adjust seasoning with salt, pepper, or sugar if necessary.
+In a medium-sized bowl, combine all ingredients thoroughly and adjust seasoning with salt, pepper, or sugar if necessary.
 Set aside.